 Is Pet Insurance Worth It?
 We’ve Got the Pros and Cons

 If you don’t currently have pet insurance, you’re not alone.
-While around 67% of U.S. households own pets, just over 1% of those pets are insured, according to the North American Pet Health Insurance Association.
+While 70% of U.S. households (around 90.5 million families) have pets, just 3.9 million pets actually had pet insurance policies, according to recent data from the Insurance Information Institute.

 But given the price of vet care, it’s worth looking into.
-The ASPCA estimates the annual cost of routine vet visits is $80-$250 for dogs and $110-$550 for cats depending on your pet’s age.
-Emergency vet visits can cost from $800-$1,500, and sometimes more.
+The ASPCA estimates the annual cost of routine vet visits is $225 for dogs and $160 for cats, depending on your pet’s age.
+Emergency vet visits can cost from $800-$2,500, and sometimes more.
+And if your pet develops cancer and you choose to treat it, you might spend $10,000 or more.

-If you’ve ever found yourself at the animal hospital at 3 a.m. with a beloved pet in distress, you know what it’s like to be willing to shell out pretty much anything to make Oscar feel better.
+If you’ve ever found yourself at the animal hospital at 3 a.m. with a beloved pet in distress, you know what it’s like to be willing to shell out pretty much anything to make your pal feel better, no matter the cost.
+But that dedication to our pets can also lead to financial ruin, which is why pet insurance is worth the cost for many pet owners.

-That’s why we’ve put together this breakdown to help pet owners decide: Is pet insurance worth it for you and your pets?
+We’ve put together this breakdown to help you decide: Is pet insurance worth it for you and your pets?

 How Does Pet Insurance Work?

-Some plans cover basic scenarios like accidents and injuries, some only cover accidents, and others include accidents, injuries and genetic/hereditary conditions.
-The more comprehensive the coverage, the higher you can expect the cost to be.
+Some plans cover basic scenarios like accidents and injuries, some only cover accidents, and others include injury, accident and illness, as well as genetic/hereditary conditions and even well visits and preventative care

 Whether or not you opt for pet insurance, start an emergency fund now for vet care to make sure you can handle unexpected out-of-pocket costs.

 Many plans have a deductible, a certain amount you must pay out of pocket before coverage kicks in.
-Depending on your policy, this could be anywhere from $0-$2,500 in a plan year.
-Typically, higher-deductible plans will give you a better percentage of your money back.
+Depending on your policy, this could be anywhere from $0 to $2,500 in a plan year.
+Typically, higher-deductible plans will yield lower monthly premiums.

 While human health insurance works on a copay basis (you pay a certain percentage when you see the doctor and the insurance covers the rest), pet insurance is largely a matter of reimbursement.

 You pay the full amount due when you take your pet in for care, then submit a claim to the insurance company afterwards.
-Depending on your policy, they’ll pay you back anywhere from 20 to 100% of covered costs.
+Depending on your policy, they’ll pay you back anywhere from 20% to 100% of covered costs.
+This means you might have to put the cost of emergency vet care on a credit card temporarily, if you can’t pay out of pocket.

 Rates are calculated based on your pet’s age and breed, as well as your location (vet costs are higher in some areas than others).